EphemeralSpace/docs/src/design/masks/crew/daredevil.md

 >
 > **Description:** Engage in brash feats of self-endangerment.
 Try not to die in the process.
 >
-> **Objectives:** Take X damage of different types, or some amount of total damage.
+> **Objectives:** Take X damage of different types, and some amount of total damage.
 Be harmed by at least Y specific random (from a list) sources of damage.
 >
 > *Hey.
 You're an engineer right?
 So, uh, that antimatter stuff.. does it kill you -instantly-?*